 - Solution: Drowning – For use with houseplants and other plants in small pots.
 Take your plant, pot and all, and lay it down in a bathtub or basin that can hold the entire plant.
 Weigh the leaves and branches down so they don’t float.
 Then fill the tub with 90-degree water.
 After the plant has remained under water for 1 hour, tip the plant up and allow all the water to drain from the tub and the pot.
 Scoop up any dirt and add it back into the pot.
 The process drowns spider mites and their eggs.
 For the most part your plant should be fine, although be aware that certain plant species may react poorly to an extended dunking!

 - Solution: Mite Predators – One green method for spider mite control is to recruit some spider mite predators.
 Phytoseiulus persimili is a predator mite that preys on its cousins.
 They are very thorough in their efforts and only prey on a few, specific species.
 Once they exhaust their food supply, the remaining predators will starve to death, which may start the infestation all over again.

 Have spider mites hit your garden?
 Let us know about the infestation in the comments below or the next time you visit Safer® Brand on Facebook.

-You can learn more ways to protect your plants by subscribing to the Safer® Brand E-Newsletter, which also includes great deals on our OMRI Listed® pest control products.
+You can learn more ways to protect your plants by subscribing to the Safer® Brand E-Newsletter, which lawn and household tips as well as links to the OMRI Listed® pest control products you need.